VetTix is an organization that shows appreciation to our Veterans, active duty military, and, First Responders by providing free event tickets.

 A few months ago a friend of ours sat with his wife in the audience at Symphony Hall in Phoenix.
-They came to enjoy the orchestra who was accompanied by Phoenix Symphony Chorus.
+They came to enjoy the orchestra which was accompanied by Phoenix Symphony Chorus.
 Tickets to the symphony usually cost between $25 and $120.
 But for our friend Aaron and his wife, who were sitting in some of the best seats in the house, there was no charge.

 Aaron served for 4 years in the Air Force and as a veteran.
 He is participating in a program called VetTix where he is given tickets to cultural and sporting events at no charge.